Kashiwara-Vergne and dihedral bigraded Lie algebras in mould theory: Introduction

 \subsubsection{Acknowledgements}

 We thank for L. Schneps who gave comments on the first version of the paper and informing us \cite{RS}.
+We are grateful to the referee whose comments helped us to improve the paper in a better form.
 H.F. and N.K. have been supported by grants JSPS KAKENHI JP18H01110 and JP18J14774 respectively.